To be competitive in the hospitality industry today, hotels must provide much more than a place to stay; they must provide an experience.

 In-stay

 The moment of truth – when expectations meet reality.
-This stage includes the guest’s arrival right through to departure and everything in between.
-There are many ways for lodging businesses to impact the guest experience in-stay.
+This stage includes the guest’s arrival right through to the check-out process and everything in between.
+There are many ways for hotels to impact the guest experience in-stay.
 The first step will be to determine what overall experience you want to deliver.
 High touch?
 Low touch?
 A mix of both?

 Again, map out the guest experience and the different touchpoints that you can deliver to create a memorable stay.
 Consider the welcome experience – how can you upgrade the traditional check in experience?
-Could you provide personalized itineraries?
+Could you provide personalized experiences?
 Offer messaging for guests to easily ask questions or order room service?
-Offer opt-in housekeeping
+Offer opt-in housekeeping?

 Post-stay